lejugeti/lejugeti/README.md

 # lejugeti

- Hello there, I'm Antoine Parize, an engineering student in Information Technologies and UX Design.
-I'm currently following my second year at the Ecole Nationale Supérieure de Cognitique in Bordeaux.
+ Hello there, I'm Antoine Parize, an Information Technologies engineer.

- I'm interested in Web (back/front) and Software Development .
+ I crave developing softwares that ease my daily life, or creating video games on my free time.

- When I do not work on my school's project, I usually take time to learn new technologies or frameworks in order to use them in my personnal projects.
+ When I'm not reading books or playing video games, I often take time to learn new technologies or frameworks in order to use them in my personnal projects.

  What's more ?
-I play the guitare and I love to be challenged.
+I play board games a lot and I love challenges !

  ## Connect with me :